hervinsagnep/Financial_Analysis/README.md

-Program that will calculate multiple financial ratios and export to a csv.
+Program that will calculates multiple financial ratios for different fiscal years and exports results to a CSV.
+Financial statements are taken from Yahoo Finance, put into an excel, then converted into a CSV to be fed into the program.
+Nintendo financial statements were used for this example.